devhausleipzig/git-quiz/quiz.md

 - PWhat is correct command to check the current git status?

-- RTo stage only files with a .txt extention, the command is?
+- RTo stage only files with a .txt extention, the command is? nobody knows the answer to this

 - NAssuming a remote reposistory at https://github.com/myawesomegitname/my_repo.git, how would you add the remote repository to your local git?